ember-learn/guides-source/guides/v3.5.0/ember-inspector/troubleshooting.md

 - This is not an Ember application
 - You are using an old Ember version ( < 1.0 ).
-- You are using a protocol other than http or https.
+- You are using a protocol other than HTTP or HTTPS.
 For file:// protocol, follow [these steps](../installation/#toc_file-protocol).
 - The Ember application is inside a sandboxed iframe with no URL (if you are using JS Bin, follow [these steps](#toc_using-the-inspector-with-js-bin).